pasoevi/innfin/doc/innfin.md

 When you have been in the game for long enough, you will have probably cleared around ten levels of the main dungeon and most of special areas.
 It is then time to start exploring the branches.
-It is the time when you have learned enough about the world to start following religion and choose what you want to do in it.
+Before doing so, you should you have learned enough about the world to have some feeling of what to expect of different monsters and most importantly, that you are comfortable with your god.

 ### Mythic Menagerie ###